 Australia has a new Prime Minister, Malcolm Turnbull.
 Turnbull shows signs of being a political progressive and not at all technologically and science phobic.
 The later being defining platforms for the previous right wing, conservative Prime Minister, Tony Abbott.
 Under Abbott the University sector and relations with business remained in their kind of stagnant, patronising limbo.
 That is, we know we need an education system and some science, particularly if it serves business however, we really want you all to be compliant and not change things too much or challenge the values, status, power and wealth growth of those that already have it.
 This is not a formula for a happy, entrepreneurial and prosperous Australian future.
 Continue reading

-You don’t have to look far to find high flying, hyper successful, mega remunerated executives doing things they were warned not to do in Business School 101 – that is acting stupidly.
+You don’t have to look far to find high flying, hyper-successful, mega remunerated executives doing things they were warned not to do in Business School 101 – that is, acting stupidly.
 The VW or Glencore case studies come to mind immediately.
 A less public (not always) and less obvious act of stupidity occurs when it comes to sharing a businesses strategy.
 Despite years of experience senior executives very often miss opportunities to generate, communicate and implement strategy effectively (another way of saying they make rookie errors).
-Instead they come off looking disengaged to the other employees of the enterprise, less intellectually competent than their resumé might suggest and less in control than they would like.
-Here’s 4 reasons why: Continue reading
+Instead, they come off looking disengaged to the other employees of the enterprise, less intellectually competent than their resumé might suggest and less in control than they would like.
+Here are 4 reasons why: Continue reading

 I have spent my whole professional career working in what could be called ‘change management’.
 In recent years the term has been more widely adopted and in some cases has been productised by consultancy providers (particularly in technology related fields).
 Here is just a few things I have learnt and had reinforced along the way: Continue reading